donkeysharp/donkeysharp.github.io/README.md

 Hugo includes a development server, to start it run:

 ```
-$ hugo serve --watch -D
+$ hugo server --watch -D
 ```

 Which makes the blog available at `http://localhost:1313` and when a change is done it will be reflected instantly on the already mentioned URL.

 ## Create A New Post
-It's possible to create a new post by just adding the markdown file on `content/blog/` directory with the next format:
+It's possible to create a new post by just adding the markdown file on `content/{en|es}/post/` directory with the next format:

 ```
 ---